 Suicide Prevention Month

 We all have a role in preventing suicide.
-Join Garland ISD’s Guidance & Counseling Department during the month of September as we work with Region 10 and 11 to bring awareness to Suicide Prevention.
-Join us in the discussion and help #BeThe1To save a life.
+Join Garland ISD’s Guidance & Counseling Department during the month of September as we work to bring awareness to Suicide Prevention.

 National Suicide Prevention Week is a part of Suicide Prevention Month.